balladeop52no4/Daily-notes/README.md

 <br>

-Now I have some note in the pass here, they were serious technic notes, and most of these were writing in Chinese, however, I want to taking something more easy-going thinking logs about learning right here 🙂
+Now I have some note in the past here, they were serious technic notes, and most of these were writing in Chinese, however, I want to taking something more easy-going thinking logs about learning right here 🙂

 <br>